 Figure 4.
 Dependence of laser induced retardance on pulse density at a fixed pulse energy of 0.25 μJ for various repetition rates in two polarization states (a-e), and plots of retardance versus pulse energy at a fixed pulse density of 2500 pulse/μm for different repetition rates (f).
+Polarization direction: ‘//’ for parallel, ‘+’ for perpendicular to scanning direction